Colonialism, Neocolonialism, Colonialism, ethnocentrism, acculturation

 colonization of consciousness used by Jean and John Comaroff in their

 influential work on British missionaries and the Tswana of southern Africa.
-The third

 Cultural Imperialism on the Internet - by Seongcheol Kim

 Abstract: The purpose of this article is to review the cultural imperialism argument in

 terms of the developments of the Internet through some case studies.
 In trying to explain